spmfte/Kaggle/README.md

 Through this iterative training process, the model learns to recognize patterns associated with the presence of ink in the 3D surface volumes.
 The trained model can then be used to detect ink in new, unseen data.

-_The animation above demonstrates the training process.
-The model learns to detect ink by processing subvolumes from the 3D x-ray scan and updating its weights based on the ground truth labels._

 ## Evaluation